Ever landed yourself in hot water when you go travelling?

 About What I Do

 Income disclosure: I make a wee bit from advertising, and I make a wee bit from people who click Amazon affiliate links and end up buying something (which costs them nothing extra, while I get a tiny percentage).
 If there’s a link to something on Amazon in this blog, it’ll probably be an affiliate link.
-And I’ll probably spend any resulting money in an unwise fashion – see, General Theme Of Misfortune.
+I’ll probably use the money to buy something really English like a new teapot or a nice warm pair of socks.